Product Sustainability Great product designed with sustainability in mind

 We aim to design great products with sustainability in mind and collaborate across our business to develop strategies to improve the sustainability performance of our brands and products.

 We are committed to pursuing technology and product innovation, allowing us to continually deliver great products that look good, delight our customers wear after wear and reduce our impact on people and the planet.
-Our brands approach sustainability starting with the materials they source, the products they design and the suppliers they work with.
-They are also beginning to communicate with customers about our efforts to produce responsibly.
+Our brands approach sustainability throughout the produce life cycle, examining the materials they source, the products they design and the suppliers they work with.
+Each brand uses its unique brand voice to communicate directly with customers on the importance and impact of producing responsibly.

 We educate our brand teams about how to design using more sustainable fibers, fabrics and manufacturing techniques that save water—and how to procure more responsible materials.